programmerstandard/Technical-Tools/GoogleOfficeSuite/GoogleDocs/readme.md

 ## Features

-* Create A New Dicument.
+* Create A New Document.
 * Save A New Document.
 * View Documents List.
 * Sort Documents List.